-The Environment Agency monitors stocks and fishery performance in most principal salmon rivers through the use of fish counters, surveys of juvenile fish and collecting fisheries statistics.
+The Environment Agency monitors stocks and fishery performance in most principal salmon rivers using fish counters, surveys of juvenile fish and collecting fisheries statistics.
 Based on this data collection, validated count data and a run estimate for salmon smolts and adults is provided for principal salmon rivers.
-The 'Salmon Stocks and Fisheries in England and Wales' annual report provides this data for all principal salmon rivers.
-The Environment Agency also produces a 'Solent and South Downs Annual Fish Monitoring Report' which provides details and results from all EA fish monitoring carried out in the Solent and South Downs area.
+The 'Salmon Stocks and Fisheries in England and Wales' annual report provides this verified data for all principal salmon rivers.
+The Environment Agency also produces a 'Solent and South Downs Annual Fish Monitoring Report' which provides details and results from all EA fish monitoring conducted in the Solent and South Downs area.
 This provides results from a variety of surveys including count data from fish counters on rivers in this area.
-This report has provided the count data for 2020 for the Rivers Test and Itchen.
+This report has provided the baseline count data for 2020 for the Rivers Test and Itchen, the most recent reports informing the year 1 review is for 2023^{6,7}.

 For 2020 data for the River Avon, the Environment Agency have produced a report on data from the fish counter at Knapp Mill.
 Part of this report provides a yearly summary of data from the fish counter which gives a combined upstream count of both salmon and sea trout.
 This figure is then apportioned between salmon and sea trout to give a total count for each.
-The separation between the two species is done based on images which are collected by the cameras in the counters.
+The separation between the two species is done based on images which are collected by

+6 Environment Agency, Cefas and Natural Resources Wales.
+2023.
+'Salmon Stocks and Fisheries in England and Wales in 2023', the cameras in the counters.
 The proportion of each species from these images is used to calculate the split between salmon and sea trout for 'unknown' fish I.e., where ID is not possible.
 This information is then used to provide a final count for each species.
+The most recent report is for 20228.